ethereum/consensus-specs/specs/phase0/validator.md

 * `withdrawal_credentials[1:12] == Bytes32()[1:12]`
 * `withdrawal_credentials[12:] = eth1_withdrawal_address`

-Withdrawals to `eth1_withdrawal_address` will be normal ETH transfers (with no payload other than the validator's ETH) triggered by an Eth1 transaction that will handle gas price/limit and payment of fees.
+Withdrawals to `eth1_withdrawal_address` will be normal ETH transfers (with no payload other than the validator's ETH) triggered by an Eth1 transaction that will handle the gas price and gas limit, as well the payment of fees.
 As long as the account or contract with address `eth1_withdrawal_address` can receive ETH transfers the future withdrawal protocol is agnostic to all other implementation details.

 **TODO**: Be explicit about the endianness of `eth1_withdrawal_address`.